DiegoRubiok1/open-canoe-fantasy-backend/README.md

 # fantasy-clone
-Clone of the backend from a certain spanish online mobile game.
+Clone of the backend of a certain spanish online mobile game.